nginx/agent/test/mock/grpc/README.md

 make run-mock-management-grpc-server
 ```

-By default, this will start a HTTP and gRPC server on a random port.
-To override this behaviour the following environment variables can be set to override them
+By default, this will start a HTTP and gRPC server on a random port. \
+It will also sabe config files to the `/tmp` by default. \
+To override these behaviours the following environment variables can be set to override them
 ```
 MOCK_MANAGEMENT_PLANE_GRPC_ADDRESS=127.0.0.1:9091
 MOCK_MANAGEMENT_PLANE_API_ADDRESS=127.0.0.1:9092
+MOCK_MANAGEMENT_PLANE_CONFIG_DIRECTORY=/tmp/
 ```

 Before starting the NGINX Agent, update the agent configuration with the following command config block